bclindner/ivory/README.md

 Hopefully, no errors will be thrown and Ivory will start up and begin its first moderation pass, reading the first page of active reports and pending users and applying your set rules.
-Ivory will handle reports every 300 seconds, or 5 minutes.
+Ivory will handle these queues about every 300 seconds, or 5 minutes.
 (This is controlled by the `waitTime` part of the above config file - if you wanted 10 minutes, you could set it to 600!)

 ## Extending (custom rules)

 You'll notice the `rules/` folder is a flat folder of Python scripts, one per Ivory rule.
 If you've got a little Python experience, you can easily create your own rules by just dropping in a new Python file and using one of the other files in the folder as a jumping-off point.

 The reports and pending accounts that Ivory rules receive are the same as what Mastodon.py provides for